Bensalem, PA DUI Attorney

 Underage individuals are subject to a 12-month license suspension if caught with any alcohol in their system.
 After serving six months of the license suspension, they may be able to drive with an ignition interlock device (IID).

-Your Options After a DUI Arrest in Bensalem
+What Are My Options After a DUI Arrest in Bensalem?

-After you are arrested for a DUI in Bensalem, you have a few different options.
+You have a few options after you are arrested for a DUI in Bensalem.
 The two main options are to either plead guilty or not guilty.
-By pleading not guilty, you are telling the court that you are fighting your charges.
+By pleading not guilty, you tell the court you are fighting your charges.

-Your Bensalem, PA DUI lawyer may advise you to plead not guilty for a variety of reasons.
-These may include:
+Your Bensalem PA DUI attorney may advise you to plead not guilty for various reasons, including:

 • The police didn’t have proper cause to pull you over